SM Spirituality Media

 The word

-Brahman derives from the Sanskrit root bṛh-to grow, to swell, to expand.
-In its Vedic uses the word names the sacred power released by ritual speech, then the underlying reality such speech invokes, and finally the absolute itself: that which is not merely large but is the ground of expansion.
-The neuter brahman must be distinguished from three near-homonyms: brāhmaṇa (masculine, a member of the priestly caste, anglicised Brahmin), Brahmā (the creator god of the Hindu trinity, who is a personification within brahman, not brahman itself), and the Brāhmaṇas (a class of liturgical Vedic texts).
-Confusing brahman with Brahmā in particular is a common Western mistake; the absolute is not a person, and the personification is not the absolute.
-The Upaniṣads use the impersonal noun deliberately, and the Vedānta tradition has spent two and a half millennia making sure the distinction sticks.
+Brahman derives from the Sanskrit root bṛh-, meaning to grow, to swell, to expand.
+In its Vedic uses the word first names the sacred power released by ritual speech, then the underlying reality that speech invokes, and finally the absolute itself: that which is not merely large but is the ground of expansion.
+The neuter brahman must be distinguished from three near-homonyms.
+Brāhmaṇa (masculine) is a member of the priestly caste, anglicised as Brahmin.
+Brahmā is the creator god of the Hindu trinity, a personification within brahman but not brahman itself.
+The Brāhmaṇas are a class of liturgical Vedic texts.
+Confusing brahman with Brahmā is a common Western mistake: the absolute is not a person, and the personification is not the absolute.
+The Upaniṣads§ use the impersonal noun deliberately.
+The Vedānta§ tradition has spent two and a half millennia keeping that distinction clear.

 The Upaniṣadic argument